 The ultimate measure of the effectiveness of the Board is the Company’s progress against the long-term strategy and aims of the business.
 This progress is reviewed in Board meetings.
 The review takes into consideration various criteria such as the effectiveness of the composition of the Board, the Board’s approach to its work, its culture and dynamics, its structure and processes, its accessibility to information, its success in achieving its goals and the need for succession planning.

 The Board is small and focused on implementing the Company’s strategy.
 However, given the size and nature of the Company, the Board does not consider it appropriate to have a formal performance evaluation procedure in place, as described and recommended in the Code.
 However, assessment is done on an ongoing and ad-hoc basis.
 Assessments of all members of the Board are ongoing to ensure that:

-• high standards of ethics and compliance within the regulatory framework
+- high standards of ethics and compliance within the regulatory framework are met

 Succession planning is a matter considered by the whole Board from their various points of view (risk, experience, incentivisation etc.).
-Primary responsibility for developing a succession planning policy currently rests with the Board but most of the responsibility will migrate to the Nominations Committee which will be formed later this year.
+Primary responsibility for developing a succession planning policy currently rests with the Board but most of the responsibility has migrated to the Nominations Committee.

 Succession planning processes are under review.
 Where possible, the Group seeks to promote staff internally but where internal promotion is not possible, the Group uses external advisors to seek appropriately qualified candidates.

 Principle 8: Promote a corporate culture that is based on ethical values and behaviours.